What is The Best Blog Comments App for Shopify?

 It's slightly hard to tell just how many plugins POWr has available, because they list them by category and have quite a bit of overlap, and there are some plugins they don't list.
 They have at least nine, though, one of which is a comments plugin.

-POWr Comment Example
+Powr Comment Example

 I'll say one thing: POWr's comments plugin is easy to install and start using.
 They have a config menu to customize your comments section, but it's pretty basic.
 You have background, border, and color choices, but not a lot beyond that.
 On the plus side, you can see the preview of your changes live, so you don't have to go through tedious cycles of save and reload to check.